 My name is Tom Bell.
 This website tells the story of my sister Alison, a young woman who was taken advantage of by an older male nurse when she was a vulnerable mental health patient of the NHS.
 Alison took her life soon after what happened.
-This is a story of the abuse of trust by the Public Services we pay for, services in which we place our trust and to whom we entrust the care of our most vulnerable loved ones.
+This is a story of the abuse of trust and hiding of wrongdoing by Public Services we pay for, services we put our faith in, and to whom we entrust the care of those we love.

-My sister Alison was caring and very intelligent, the kind of person who didn’t seem to have to try hard to get good grades.
-She could read music and drove us to distraction playing the violin.
+My sister Alison was caring and intelligent, the kind of person who didn’t seem to have to try hard to get good grades.
+She read music and drove us to distraction trying to play the violin.
 She was a gentle soul who was loyal to her friends.
-In the 1980’s, as a young woman in her late teens, just like one in four other people in the UK every year, Alison started to experience Mental Health problems.
-Unfortunately, my sister’s episodes became increasingly severe and in 1987 she was admitted to a Mental Health hospital in Carlisle called the Garlands.
+In the 1980’s, as a young woman in her teens, like one in four other people in the UK each year, Alison experienced Mental Health problems.
+Her episodes became increasingly severe and in 1987 she was sectioned and admitted to a Mental Health hospital in Carlisle called the Garlands.

-Alison was an extremely vulnerable, shy, and increasingly disturbed young woman.
-We entrusted her to the NHS in Cumbria, thinking she would get the professional help she so needed.
+Alison was shy, vulnerable and increasingly disturbed.
+We entrusted her to the NHS in Cumbria thinking she would get the professional help she needed.
 If we knew then what we know now, we would have kept Alison away from that place at any cost.
 So what happened to Alison?

 Lions, Liars, Donkeys and Penguins – The Killing of Alison, was published on 05th May 2020, it would have been Alison’s 54th birthday.
 Click HERE to order a copy in Paperback or Kindle